If you’ve found this page, at one point or another you may have asked yourself “Do I need an employee handbook?”

 Why customized?
 Let’s break it down.

-If your policies do not reflect your state’s specific rules and regulations, you will be seen by state government enforcers as deliberately being out of compliance, and penalize you accordingly.
+If your policies do not reflect your state’s specific rules and regulations, you may be seen by state government enforcers as deliberately being out of compliance, and penalize you accordingly.
 That can be hundreds to thousands of dollars.
 Likewise, you don’t want to use a policy that uses another state’s rules.
-Just remember, if it’s in your written policies, you are legally obligated to follow them.
+Just remember, if it’s in your written policies, you are obligated to follow them.

 Industry: You are a dentist/doctor/chiropractor/physical therapist/plastic surgeon/podiatrist/urgent care provider/dermatologist/[enter your industry here], and the demands of your industry are unique.
 Using something generic won’t give you the tools and protections you need, and you certainly don’t want to be held to another industry’s standards.

 Office culture: Just like a fingerprint, there is no one else quite like you anywhere else in the world.
 Everything from your business goals to your expectations from your employees to how you like your exam rooms set up is unique.
 We call this your office culture.
 Your employee handbook should reflect that culture in every policy in every section, because that is what makes you, you.
-Anything less than tailored to your practice won’t fit you or your employees well at all.
+Anything less than tailored to your unique business won’t fit you or your employees well at all.

 The simple truth is, you NEED an expert-created, employment-law-compliant, 100% up-to-date employee handbook if you want to properly protect and grow your practice.
 CEDR Solutions can provide you with one that meets all the criteria above, and for a fraction of the price it would cost you to use an attorney.